wp-plugins/2mb-autocode/readme.txt

 This plugin, developed by [2MB Solutions](http://2mb.solutions/), allows you to place predetermined text/html/php at the top and/or bottom of each post.
 In addition, you can override the placing of text at the bottom and/or top of a specific post, override the placing of text on the homepage or on a post individually, or run arbitrary php inside a post.

 For more on 2MB, please visit (http://2mb.solutions/).

+Note that all development now takes place at [github](http://github.com/2mb-solutions/autocode/).

 == Installation ==